-Sources: RB Charles to visit Broncos Tuesday
+Veteran RB Charles to visit Broncos Tuesday

-ENGLEWOOD, Colo. -- Jamaal Charles, who has caused the Denver Broncos plenty of headaches over the course of his touchdown-filled career, will meet with the Broncos on Tuesday, sources told ESPN's Adam Schefter.
+ENGLEWOOD, Colo. -- Jamaal Charles, who has caused the Denver Broncos plenty of headaches over the course of his touchdown-filled career, will meet with the Broncos on Tuesday.

 If Charles passes a physical and the Broncos' medical staff gives a favorable prognosis, the expectation is for the Broncos and Charles to try to close out a contract for the veteran running back.